Skopje to Pristina Road Trip: Your Complete Day Trip Guide

 - Kosovo Entry Formalities: Present your passport and car rental documents to the Kosovo border official.
 Similar to the Macedonian side, expect routine questions.

 Important Note: Ensure your passport has at least 6 months of validity remaining.
-Having a Green Card (provided by Relax Rent a Car) is essential for driving your rental car into Kosovo.
+Kosovo requires Green Card insurance for all rental vehicles — add it at booking (Zone 1: €50/rental) when crossing international borders.
 Car insurance is a legal requirement.

 What to See and Do in Pristina